trust-mfn-berlin/animals-as-objects/vault/story.feeding-prohibited.md

 </figure>

-The elephant's death was not the first case of a zoo animal dying as a result of overfeeding – see also [[story.überfüttern]].
+The elephant's death was not the first case of a zoo animal dying as a result of overfeeding – see also [[story.feeding-and-overfeeding]].
 Visitors feeding zoo animals with foodstuffs they’ve brought with them into the zoo is part of a long history of incorrect and excessive feeding. **From the founding of zoological gardens in the 19th century, feeding by visitors was generally permitted.** The zoo guide booklets of the time invited visitors to feed the animals – but even then, the zoo imposed some restrictions.
 As early as 1873, the Berlin Zoo guide booklets advised visitors not to feed some animals, and in the Hamburg Zoological Garden, visitors were also "most humbly and urgently requested to feed only those animals whose names are displayed on the notice boards" as early as 1879.[^1] Just a few days after the opening of the Frankfurt Zoological Garden in 1858, reports came through: "After the zoological garden was opened on Sunday, most of the animals suffered from an upset stomach as a result of the excessive feeding by visitors".
 The feeding of various animals thus had to be prohibited altogether.
 Warnings on the cages regarding the feeding prohibition are also mentioned in the zoo guide of Schönbrunn Zoo in 1912.
 In most zoos, particularly sensitive animal species such as apes, predators and sea lions were not allowed to be fed at all.[^2]

 _What_ could be given to the animals was also indicated in zoo guides and on signs in the gardens from early on. **Elephants, like monkeys, were particularly popular with zoo visitors and Berliners could feed them bread, carrots, oranges, bananas and lemons.** In order to "steer the public's inclination to feed the animals into certain channels", red-marked mechanisms into which food could be placed were installed when the monkey house was extended in 1925.
 The monkeys "had to use some intelligence" to get at the food.
 At the same time, a feed shed was placed nearby, where "suitable food" could be purchased – an idea that, according to the zoo's annual report, was well received and simultaneously regulated feeding, at least to some extent.[^3]

-Both inside and outside of Germany, discussions about visitor feeding and partial prohibitions in zoological gardens had been going on for a long time – see also [[story.überfüttern]].
+Both inside and outside of Germany, discussions about visitor feeding and partial prohibitions in zoological gardens had been going on for a long time – see also [[story.feeding-and-overfeeding]].
 Yet the majority of zoos did not introduce a general feeding ban until the 1950s, after illnesses and deaths caused by overfeeding became more frequent, especially in the well-attended summer months.
 When a newly acquired elephant at the Frankfurt Zoo died on 1 June 1953 as a result of overfeeding by visitors, the director at the time Bernhard Grzimek decided to impose a complete prohibition on the feeding of zoo animals by visitors.
 In 1957, the Leipzig Zoo followed suit, as did the Münster Zoological Garden in 1959, after several animals had died there as well.[^4] In the same year, the issue was also discussed at the annual meeting of the Verband Deutscher Zoodirektoren, the Association of German Zoo Directors, which called for a general prohibition on visitor feeding.

 <figure>